Guidelines for University support for trans and gender-diverse students’ legal name change

 - University of Auckland student ID card.

-- Trans students and staff are encouraged to join Trans on Campus (firstname.lastname@example.org), which is a support network, social group and advocacy group for gender diverse students and staff.
+- Trans and gender-diverse students and staff are encouraged to join Trans on Campus (email@example.com), which is a support network, social group and advocacy group for gender diverse students and staff.

-The Pro Vice-Chancellor (Equity) and the Equity Office are committed to on-going responsiveness to and support for trans students and staff.
+The Pro Vice-Chancellor Equity and the Equity Office are committed to on-going responsiveness to and support for trans and gender-diverse students and staff.
 We welcome feedback on how this support may be enhanced.

 Dr Terry O’Neill, Director - Student Equity